 Selecting an area for your treestand is not a simple matter, so if your first attempt is unsuccessful, move your stand and try once more.

 If you are just a beginner, it is a very serious mistake to go bowhunting without an experienced hunter by your side.
 You need one to give you the correct guidance and instruction required for a successful hunting experience.

 Don’t rush things.
 Even long-time bowhunters are still learning the craft, so don’t expect that you are going to know everything on your first time out.
 And don’t be disappointed if you don’t get a deer or even a squirrel on your first outing.
 This is a skill that is perfected over a lifetime of shooting experience.

 Another reason patience is important is that after you have shot your first deer and it’s runoff, you should wait at least 30 minutes before you leave your blind or treestand.
 It’s a wait that will tax your patience more than waiting to get off that first shot did.
 However, it will give you a chance to better size up the situation.

 Follow the blood trail, but if you see indications that you made a bad hit, wait up to six or eight hours before tracking the deer further.
 A poorly hit deer that senses you are tracking it will only run farther.

 10. Avoid Extreme Shoots

 Extreme shots are very difficult and take a lot of practice before you will be able to master them.
 These would be steep uphill or downhill shots.
 You should wait until you have lots of experience before attempting these shots.

 Bowhunting Tips Video

-The bowhunting tips listed above are sensible and wise, and it will help to guide you through the beginning stage of your bowhunting experience.
+The bowhunting tips listed above are sensible and wise, and they will help to guide you through the beginning stage of your bowhunting experience.
 Follow the advice and you will find that gradually your skills and ability are improving.